Do I require a Schengen visa to travel to Malta?

 a National Long-stay “D” visa This Visa will allow the holder to stay in Malta for longer than three months (90 days) and will cover the full duration of your stay.
 Students on a type D visa cannot extend their stay once in Malta.
 This Visa is only available in countries where Malta has diplomatic missions (Embassies) and consular posts.

-How do I apply for a Student Visa which allows me to continue studying with Gateway School of English after 90 days?
+How do I apply for a Student Visa (Schengen Visa) which allows me to continue studying with Gateway School of English after 90 days?

 You will need to apply for a Schengen student visa that is granted for a maximum of 365 days and will cover the entire duration of your language stay in Malta.